rackerlabs/rackspace-how-to/content/cloud-servers/changing-linux-permissions.md

 ### Permissions

-In a Linux&reg; system, permissions are used to refer to the owner of the file or directory (user), the group that owns the file or directory (group), and anyone else who would access the file or directory (others).
+In a Linux&reg; system, you can use permissions to refer to the owner of the file or directory (user), the group that owns the file or directory (group), and anyone else who would access the file or directory (others).

 State these permissions by using the following notation: